 ]]>

-Writing Craft: A Taxonomy of Unreliable Characters https://timothytaylor.ca/a-taxonomy-of-unreliable-characters/ Mon, 05 Feb 2018 20:43:21 +0000 http://timothytaylor.ca/?p=727
+Writing Craft: A Taxonomy of Unreliable Characters https://timothytaylor.ca/a-taxonomy-of-unreliable-characters/ Mon, 05 Feb 2018 20:43:21 +0000 https://timothytaylor.ca/?p=727

 Photo - books

 I get asked about unreliable characters a lot, a device that’s been used extensively in storytelling through the ages.
-Twentieth century novels like Lolita, Fight Club and Life of Pi come to mind.
+Twentieth-century novels like Lolita, Fight Club and Life of Pi come to mind.

 Maybe my students are extra interested in unreliability these days because of what’s happening in politics.
 I can’t say for sure.